How Does LendingTree Get Paid?

 Travel perks

-• Resort fee credits, complimentary breakfast and access to other premium benefits at Visa Infinite Luxury Hotel Collection hotels
+• Resort fee credits, complimentary breakfast and access to premium benefits at Visa Infinite Luxury Hotel Collection hotels

 Other benefits